Spooky309/IDELess-Spigot-Plugin-Template/README.md

 Make sure you update the batch and plugin.yml if you change something that needs to be notified!

-Update the `--rev` argument on `BuildTools` in `build.bat` to whatever version of MC you're compiling for.
-Manually delete `BuildTools\spigot.jar`.
+Update the `--rev` argument on `BuildTools` in `build.sh` to whatever version of MC you're compiling for.
+Manually delete `BuildTools/Spigot`.

-You can also add a line just before `echo done` in `build.bat` that copies/moves your jar file to your server plugins directory, if you want faster testing.
+You can also add a line in `build.sh` that copies/moves your jar file to your server plugins directory, if you want faster testing.

-# Addressing the lack of \*sh buildscript

-I developed this plugin on Windows because it's what I had access to at the time.
-If you use Linux, it shouldn't be hard to port the batch script to \*sh.